wpilibsuite/frc-docs/source/docs/software/trajectory-end-to-end/troubleshooting.rst

 Check RAMSETE
 -------------
-Out of all of the layers of the trajectory follower, RAMSETE is the one that usually works best out of the box.
+Out of all of the layers of the WPILib's trajectory code, RAMSETE is the one that usually works best "out of the box".
 You can, however, still verify that it is tuned properly.
-In this step we will run with everything enabled, including the wheel P controllers, feedforwards, and the RAMSETE controller.
+In this step we will run with everything enabled, including the wheel P controllers, feedforwards, and the RAMSETE controller and observe general performance.

 1. Remove the code to disable RAMSETE, but keep the all logging code.
 2. Run a variety of trajectories.